 Sexual De-Tempting: That Would be Inappropriate

-In the old days men worked outside the home and took sexual infidelity as a privilege of position and power with out-of-town strangers.
 Today men and women work as equals and the new morality allows for sex among consenting adults.
-But even non-religious people still value old-school fidelity, and think that once you have committed to a spouse, you should be true to him or her sexually.
-This double standard of romping promiscuously in one’s single years but hoping for loyalty in married life creates a tension in the workplace.
-It’s the tension between appropriate workplace interaction and relational come-on.
+But even non-religious people still value old-school fidelity and think that once you have committed to a spouse, you should be true to him or her sexually.
+This double standard of romping promiscuously in one’s single years followed by loyalty in married life creates tension in the workplace.
+It’s the tension between appropriate workplace interaction and relational come-ons.

 Many people think its OK for a married person to receive emotional support from an opposite-sex work colleague over lunch.
 But doing so blurs the lines of appropriateness.
 Sharing our marriage struggles with an empathetic colleague seems innocent enough, but is exactly the kind of emotional infidelity that leads to more complex involvement.
 While we may think everything’s above board, emotional and sexual attraction can spark quickly, igniting more than collegiality.

 So, what to do?
 Given the gray line between emotional and sexual attraction, it’s wise to be on guard at your workplace.
 Are you in appropriate professional relationships with your colleagues?
 Are you fooling yourself that you are “just friends”?
 Similarly, guard your broader social network.
 Old flames and your spouse's friends often become potential threats to fidelity.
 Can you stake a fence?
 Finally, guard your personal computer.
 Some people think making a friend on the internet is an innocent activity, but long-term relating — even through email and the occasional photo — can misdirect your allegiances.